Charan-Kadamati/Handwritten-Digit-Recognition-/README.md

 ## 🕹️ Live Demo App (Pygame)

 Draw a digit in a GUI window and the model will predict it in real time using OpenCV and Pygame.

 ![Demo Output](Output.gif)

+## 📈 Model Accuracy:
+Our CNN model achieves an impressive accuracy of ~99% on the MNIST test dataset, demonstrating its robustness in recognizing handwritten digits with high precision.

+## 🌟 Special Features

+Real-Time Prediction: Integrated with a Pygame-based GUI where users can draw digits and instantly receive predictions.

+Lightweight & Fast: The model is optimized for speed and can run efficiently even on systems with modest hardware.

 ---